nigel-upstart/github-spec-kit/templates/plan-template.md

 **Structure Decision**: [DEFAULT to Option 1 unless Technical Context indicates web/mobile app]

 ## Phase 0: Outline & Research
+0. **Gather applicable rule packs**:
+   - Determine keywords from Technical Context (languages, frameworks, build tools, file types).
+   - Starting from the feature directory and walking up to the repository root, collect `.cursor/rules/**/*.mdc` files.
+   - Include rule files whose filenames, directory names, or declared globs mention the detected keywords or file extensions to be created.
+   - Summarize each applicable rule in "Rule Packs Applied" and translate mandatory directives into constraints for Architecture, Testing, and later phases of this plan.
 1. **Extract unknowns from Technical Context** above:
    - For each NEEDS CLARIFICATION → research task
    - For each dependency → best practices task